Status of this Document

 1.3.1.
 Roles

-- Entity Metadata Consumer: Any institution that references or caches entity metadata from a provider.
+• Entity Metadata Consumer: An organization that references or caches entity metadata from an Entity Metadata Provider.

 1.3.2.
 Terms about Entities